slackapi/deno-slack-sdk/docs/events.md

 To register the newly defined event, add it to the array assigned to the `events` parameter while defining the [`Manifest`][manifest].

-Note: All custom Events **must** be registered to the [Manifest][manifest] in order for them to be used.
-There is no automated registration for Events.
+Note: All custom events **must** be registered to the [Manifest][manifest] in order for them to be used.
+There is no automated registration for events.

 ```ts
 Manifest({